porag-m06/Porag-s-Amazing-To-Do-List/README.md

 To run the project, execute the following command:
 - Open the index.html file on a local server on your browser.

-### Run tests
+### To add dependencies and run linter tests

-To run tests, run the following command:
+Follow the following:

 **************
 Initial Step: